wamuu-sudo/orchid/testing/gdm-in-azerty.md

 EOF
 ```

-FIXME: bug : the deamon search for /etc/X11/xorg.conf.d/30-keyboard.conf  , but we made clear at configure time it should use /etc/X11/xorg.conf.d/10-keyboard.conf
+FIXME: bug : The reason is openrc-gsettingsd taking over blocaled.
+The deamon (openrc-gsettingsd) search for /etc/X11/xorg.conf.d/30-keyboard.conf , but we made clear at configure time (blocaled) it should use /etc/X11/xorg.conf.d/10-keyboard.conf

 as root:
 ```